Souvenirs (Dan Fogelberg album)

 Souvenirs is the second studio solo album by the American rock singer-songwriter Dan Fogelberg.
-The album was released in late 1974, on the label Epic Records.
-The album reached No. 17 on the Billboard 200 in March 1975 and was certified double platinum by the RIAA.
 Joe Walsh produced the album and played on ten of the eleven tracks.
+The album was released in late 1974 on the label Epic Records.
+It reached No. 17 on the Billboard 200 in March 1975 and was certified double platinum by the RIAA.

 Reception

 Reviewing retrospectively for AllMusic, critic Stephen J. Matteo wrote of the album "Dan Fogelberg expanded slightly on his sparse, countrified folk sound, adding a distinctively more pop feel, thanks to help from producer Joe Walsh."

 Track listing

+50th Anniversary Edition

+On April 4, 2025, Souvenirs (50th Anniversary Edition) was released digitally.
+The 180 gram vinyl, which was limited to 3,000 copies, was released on May 30, 2025.
+The digital version contains the standard album with four bonus tracks: a never heard before song and three alternate demos.
+"I Know A Thief" was released as a single on March 4, 2025.
+The vinyl edition includes a remaster from the original 1:1 analog tapes and a 16 page booklet featuring unreleased photographs taken by Henry Diltz, linear notes, and interviews from Diltz, Irving Azoff, Gerry Beckley, and more.